Originally posted on medium.com

 Rack reloader will reload our application without restarting the server.

-We will also assume that our app source code will define the APP constant with our app lambda.
-We also need to wrap it into another lambda or Rack won’t pick up changes to the constant.
+our app lambda.
+We also need to wrap it into another lambda or Rack won’t pick

 app.rb